 Baklava

 Baklava is a godly pastry ready to satisfy your picky sweet tooth.
-It became probably my favorite dessert during my travels in Turkey and it sealed the deal in Israel, especially the one I bought at the street stand in Akko Old Town.
-And it’s even nothing fancy, heck it’s only some dough, nuts and syrup, but man oh man do they make them to-die-for!
+It became probably my favorite dessert during my travels in Turkey, and it sealed the deal in Israel, especially the one I bought at the street stand in Akko Old Town.
+And it’s even nothing fancy, heck, it’s only some dough, nuts, and syrup, but man oh man do they make them to-die-for!

 I can’t explain it, it was just so good!
 Make sure you’re eating fresh baklava and not the stale variety that has been packed forever, waiting for an unsuspecting tourist to buy it as a souvenir.
 If you see them cutting it up in front of your own eyes, you’re getting the good stuff.
+This is one piece of traditional Israeli cuisine that I can get behind every time!

 You can get baklava at places dedicated just to the sweet or at restaurants as a dessert.